-I am a breast cancer survivor, and increasing survival rates and preventing recurrence of this devastating disease is a cause that is very close to my heart, and to the mission of Cook for Your LIFE.
+I am a breast cancer survivor!
+Increasing survival rates and preventing recurrence of this devastating disease is a cause that is very close to my heart, and to the mission of Cook for Your Life. – Ann Ogden Gaffney, Founder

-When I started Cook For Your Life in 2007 I felt that a healthy diet rich in fruits and vegetables could be cancer-protective.
-Our programs and website reach to all those touched by cancer, but starting in 2009, we created specific Cook For Your LIFE programs to focus on breast cancer survivors from across the social spectrum of New York City’s cancer community, including offering programs in Spanish.
-The common thread of these programs was to teach survivors and caregivers, free of charge, how to increase fruit and vegetable consumption in everyday meals while using healthier cooking techniques.
+When I started Cook For Your Life in 2007, I felt that a healthy diet rich in fruits and vegetables could be cancer-protective.
+Our programs and website reach all those touched by cancer, but starting in 2009, we created specific Cook for Your Life programs to focus on breast cancer survivors from across the social spectrum of New York City’s cancer community, including offering programs in Spanish.
+The common thread of these programs was to teach survivors and caregivers — free of charge — how to increase fruit and vegetable consumption while using healthier cooking techniques.

 It turns out this was the right direction to take.

-Recent studies have shown that a diet rich in fruits and vegetables, specifically cruciferous vegetables (kale, broccoli, cabbage, etc.), may not only be breast cancer-protective, but helpful in preventing recurrence.
-Fruits and vegetables provide phytochemicals, nutrients, and antioxidants that actively combat cancer-causing free-radicals, and may even turn on the genes that help our bodies to resist cancer.
+Large studies have now shown that a diet rich in fruits and vegetables, specifically cruciferous vegetables of the brassica family (kale, broccoli, cabbage, etc.), may not only be breast cancer-protective, but helpful in preventing recurrence.
+Fruits and vegetables provide phytochemicals, nutrients, antioxidants, and fiber that help to promote a healthy immune system and support our bodies in the fight against cancer progression and recurrence.
 And, last but not least, eating a diet that is rich in fruits and vegetables can help us maintain a healthy weight – an increasingly important factor in helping prevent breast cancer recurrence and maintaining overall health.

 But enough from me, it’s time to get into the kitchen!
 Try a few of our great recipes and enjoy the fabulous foods that can help protect you, help get you through treatment, and keep you healthy.